lotusnprod/lotus-manuscript/manuscript.md

 This section is structured as follows: first, we present an [overview of the LOTUS initiative at its current stage of development](#Blueprint-of-the-LOTUS-Initiative).
 The central [curation](#Data-Processing-&-Validation) and [dissemination](#Data-Dissemination) elements of the LOTUS initiative are then explained in detail.
 The [third section](#User-Interaction-with-LOTUS-Data) addresses the interaction modes between LOTUS and its end-users, including data retrieval, addition and editing.
+Some examples on how LOTUS data can be used to answer research questions or develop hypothesis are given.
 The [final section](#Data-Interpretation) is dedicated to the interpretation of LOTUS data and illustrates the dimensions and qualities of the current LOTUS dataset from chemical and biological perspectives.

 ### Blueprint of the LOTUS Initiative